jsaraviadrago/bluegrafir/README.md

-# Package with psychometric tools
+# Bluegrafir: Package with psychometric tools

 ## Nice tables with fit indices, reliability and item description